-You are now installing a component which can dramatically improve the performance of any distributed audio system, especially those utilizing in-wall speakers.
-The ArchitectTM 900 Series is an American-designed and built, "set and forget" component which will provide a lifetime of trouble-free service for your multiroom audio system.
+You are now installing a component which will dramatically improve the performance of any distributed audio system, especially those utilizing in-wall speakers.
+The ArchitectTM Model 1100 Series are American-designed and built, "set and forget" components which will provide a lifetime of trouble-free service for your multi-room audio system.

-The ArchitectTM 900 Series is made by the only electronics company in the world that specializes in amplifiers, equalizers, signal processors and audio analyzers.
-And the company whose professional sound division designed and sells the most popular one-third octave real time analyzer in the world, the SA-3050.
-AudioControl's passion for high quality, meticulous attention to detail and pro sound heritage shows itself in the dozens of awards we have won for our designs, products and service.
+The ArchitectTM Model 1100 Series is made by the only electronics company in the world that specializes in amplifiers, equalizers, signal processors and audio analyzers.
+And the company whose professional sound division designed and continues to sell the most popular one-third octave real time analyzer in the world, the SA-3050.
+Our passion for high quality, meticulous attention to detail and pro sound heritage shows itself in the dozens of awards we have won for our designs, products and service.
 Now, as when we began, our greatest satisfaction is our reputation for sonic excellence and reliability among people just like you throughout the world.

-This manual is designed to help you get everything you can out of your new amplifier.
+This manual is designed to help you get everything you can out of your new Architect amplifier.
 So, even though you're dying to see it in action, please take a few minutes to slog through our not-so-weighty prose and learn how to get the most from The Architect power amplifier.
 Anything as capable as this amp deserves all the explanation it can get.